apache/openwhisk/docs/actions-python.md

 Another way of packaging Python dependencies is using a virtual environment (`virtualenv`).
 This allows you to link additional packages that may be installed via [`pip`](https://packaging.python.org/installing/) for example.
 To ensure compatibility with the OpenWhisk container, package installations inside a virtualenv must be done in the target environment.
-So the docker image `openwhisk/python2action` or `openwhisk/python3action` should be used to create a virtualenv directory for your action.
+So the docker image `openwhisk/python3action` should be used to create a virtualenv directory for your action.

 As with basic zip file support, the name of the source file containing the main entry point must be `__main__.py`.
 In addition, the virtualenv directory must be named `virtualenv`.
 Below is an example scenario for installing dependencies, packaging them in a virtualenv, and creating a compatible OpenWhisk action.